 Sex, Lies, and Soccer at Putin’s Potemkin World Cup

-The Kremlin’s worried about Russian women getting too friendly with visiting players and fans.
+A member of the Duma worries about Russian women getting too friendly with visiting players and fans.
 And also about what they’ll say about the country’s realities.

 SOCHI, Russia — Two slender young women in colorful short summer dresses were posing for a picture in front of the Swissotel Resort, one of the most expensive hotels in this Russian city by the Black Sea.
 One of the women pointed at a group of FIFA World Cup 2018 reporters standing on the hotel’s porch: “Look, Brazilians!” she whisperd to her friend, and both women giggled playfully.
 National flags flew, magnolias bloomed, excitement grew in the salty sea air.
 The Brazilian team was due to arrive in a few hours — and while the hotel staff was ready to make them feel at home, some people were planning an even warmer welcome.

 Many Russian women of all ages hope to make friends with foreign visitors — football players, fans, or journalists coming to cover the month-long football festival that opens in Russia on Thursday.
 And locals will have plenty of opportunities to do that: 11 Russian cities will receive up to one million football fans, arriving this week from all over the world to support 32 national football teams.